w3c/wai-media-guide/av-content.md

 Plan for the video not to include important information that would be obstructed by a sign language overlay.

+For other guidance including recording, see another page of this resource: [Sign Languages](/design-develop/media/sign-languages/)

 ### Plan for audio description of visual information – _storyboarding, recording_

 _Audio description_ provides content to people who are blind and others who cannot see the video adequately.
 It describes the visual information needed to understand the content.